 The laws an HOA puts into its bylaws are designed to assist the community it serves.
 After all, that is the purpose of an HOA—to provide common ground between residents and set standards for the upkeep of the properties and community.
 Sometimes, though, HOA laws don’t make a ton of sense.

-As experts in HOA law in Arizona, we’ve seen the full gamut of rules HOA boards attempt to enforce.
+As experts in Arizona HOA law, we’ve seen the full gamut of rules HOA boards attempt to enforce.
 Here are a few that appear a bit silly, outrageous or downright laughable:

 - “No outdoor clotheslines… or indoor clotheslines with doors open”: One HOA in Oregon attempted—and succeeded at—restricting a homeowner’s ability to line-dry her freshly cleaned clothes.
 The homeowner simply wanted to use a clothesline to cut down on energy use from her electric dryer, but the HOA fined her repeatedly after neighbors complained because it was an eyesore.
 The homeowner then attempted to hang the line inside her garage, but was forced to remove it or keep the door closed at all times, completely defeating the purpose.
 So much for trying to save the environment!